Local SEO for Contractors That Gets Leads

 customer testimonials

-This means your online presence often creates the first impression of your business.
+That means your online presence is often the first impression someone forms of your business.

-If your website looks outdated, your reviews are weak, or your company does not appear locally, homeowners may move on without ever contacting you.
+If your website looks outdated, your reviews are thin, or your company does not show up locally, homeowners may move on without ever picking up the phone to call you.

-That is why local SEO has become one of the most important marketing investments for general contractors.
+That is why local SEO has become one of the most important marketing investments a general contractor can make.

 Google Business Profile Is the Foundation of Local SEO